-Principle 16: Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the company
+Principle 16: Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the company.

 Our shareholders are encouraged to attend the AGM to ensure a high level of accountability and to be updated on the Company's strategies and goals.
 Notice of the AGM is dispatched to shareholders, together with explanatory notes or a circular on items of special businesses (if necessary), at least fourteen clear calendar days before the meeting.
 The Board welcomes questions from shareholders who wish to raise issues, either informally or formally before or during the AGM.
-Voting procedures and rules that govern general meetings of shareholders are clearly disclosed to the shareholders in the AGM.
+Voting procedures and rules that govern general meetings of shareholders are clearly disclosed to the shareholders at the AGM.
 The Chairman of the AC, NC and RC are normally present and available to address questions relating to the work of their respective committees at general meetings.
 Furthermore, the external auditors are present to assist our Board in addressing any relevant queries by our shareholders.

 The Company's Constitution allows corporations and members of the Company to appoint one (1) or two (2) proxies to attend and vote at general meetings.
 A Relevant Intermediary1 may appoint more than 2 proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him (which number and class of shares shall be specified).
-An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) may attend and cast his vote(s) at the Meeting in person.
+An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) may attend and cast his vote(s) at the meeting in person.
+CPF and SRS Investors who are unable to attend the meeting but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the Meeting to act as their proxy, in which case, the CPF and SRS Investors shall be precluded from attending the meeting.